 Atlanta-based performance artist and photographer Charlie Watts seeks to create images not of this world, to use photography as a stepping-stone to the unknown realm just past the peripheral edge of consciousness.
 She creates images to bring imagination into fruition and provide a visual escape from the mundane to the fantastical.
-This past spring, Watts finished her MFA program in photography with the San Francisco Art Institute after graduating with highest honors and a B.A. in art history and visual arts at Emory University.
+In 2016, Watts finished her MFA program in photography with the San Francisco Art Institute after graduating with highest honors and a B.A. in art history and visual arts at Emory University.
 She is a member of the Dashboard CO-OP and a resident with The Creatives Project, through which she teaches photography in underserved neighborhoods.
 Her photographs are heavily performance-based and have been exhibited at WhiteSpec, Paul Sack Gallery, Mason Murer, Barbra Archer Gallery, and “Boom City” with the Dashboard CO-OP.
 Her photographic exploration to raise awareness of sex trafficking in Atlanta, The ThrowAways, currently is on display at the Rollins School of Public Health.
 In 2011, Watts received the Emory Center for Creativity and the Arts Community Impact Award, and she is the recipient of grants from the City of Atlanta's Office of Cultural Affairs, among others.